at the Opera de Paris

 The puppeteers, all based in Paris, are Alexandre Abbas, Lei-Lei Bavoil, Laurent Evuort-Orlandi, Derwinn Green, Rachella Kingswijk, and Pierrik Malebranche.

-The production will be live streamed on ARTE on 18th February 2021 and available on their channel thereafter.
-Please see this link for more information.
+The production was live streamed on ARTE on 18th February 2021 and was available on their channel thereafter for six months.

 At a workshop in July 2020, we developed material with the help of puppeteers Samantha Arends, Sam Clark, Laura Cubitt and David Emmings, and singers Elizabeth Llewellyn and Ben Elliot.